wgmao/RERconverge/Binary/README.md

 ## Linux
 ```
-#download the master branch, assume it is
+#download the master branch, unzip the file and assume it is in `/home/user/Downloads/`
 Rscript build_binary.R
 ```